sandeshad100/sandeshad100/README.md

      Repository: AutoCodeTube https://github.com/sandeshad100/AutoCodeTube

 2. **House Rental**
-   - Description: A responsive house rental platform built using HTML/Bootstrap and PHP.
+   - A responsive house rental platform built using HTML/Bootstrap and PHP.
      Demo: sajilokotha.com https://sajilokotha.com/

 3. **IT CLUB ITAHARI**
-   - Description: Community of IT enthusiastic and IT students from all over Nepal including east Itahari.
+   - Community of IT enthusiastic and IT students from all over Nepal including east Itahari.
    - Aims to create vibrant IT community in east Nepal, focused on empowering IT students via training, session,workshop, tech support etc.
    - Facebook Group: IT Club Itahari https://www.facebook.com/groups/itclubitahari